UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 Simple implementations of HSCN won't incur any additional setup or onboarding charges.

 For complex networking solutions, we reserve the right to charge SFIA rates.
-We'll always tell you in advance if an engagement will incur [SFIA rate card](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/772343517162961-sfia-rate-card-2018-05-21-1251.pdf) charges.
+We'll always tell you in advance if an engagement will incur [*SFIA Rate Card*](https://ukcloud.com/wp-content/uploads/2019/06/ukc-gen-759-ukcloud-g-cloud-11-standard-rate-card-and-definitions.pdf) charges.

 ### Does UKCloud provide data encryption?